Our Services

 Yes, in many cases, an objected-to trademark can still be used.
 However, usage depends on:

-Nature of objection
+Nature of Objection

-Stage of proceedings
+Stage of Proceedings

-Risk of opposition or infringement
+Potential for opposition or infringement claims

-Professional guidance is critical at this stage
+Unadvised commercial use during objection may invite disputes.
+Professional guidance is critical at this stage to assess risks and plan appropriately.

 Applicable Laws & Compliance Framework